Dustin Rhodes: Debut of Goldust (1995–1997)

+World Wrestling Federation chairman Vince McMahon called Runnels and offered him the gimmick of "Goldust" McMahon mentioned "androgynous" several times in pitching the character; Runnels, wanting a separate identity from his father at the time, promptly accepted without knowing what the word "androgynous" meant, then promptly looked it up in the dictionary after getting off the phone with McMahon and shocked to see what it meant said to himself "What did I get myself in to?"
+Runnels himself admitted that the first few months of the gimmick were uncomfortable for him as it did not match his personality at all, but decided to work with what was given to him and "run with it".

-In August 1995, Runnels returned to the WWF, wrestling as a then-villain Goldust, nicknamed "the Bizarre One" because of his somewhat spooky, mysterious, bashful presentation yet sexual suggestiveness turned aggressions.
+Goldust was nicknamed "the Bizarre One" because of his somewhat spooky, mysterious, bashful presentation yet sexual suggestiveness turned aggressions.
 In communications, Goldust frequently took to comical flirtation while maintaining a bashfully deadpan and monotone delivery and presence.
 Using in-ring psychology to his advantage, Goldust often performed lewd and flirtatious mind games to anger, confuse, and distract his opponents.
 He engaged in such tactics as groping and excessive physical affection towards his opponent in the midst of delivering his onslaught.
-To that end, one of Goldust's trademarks was his exaggerated, suggestively breathy inhalation whilst caressing his own body; this display ended in him exhaling through a startlingly vicious biting sound directed at his adversaries (also said between his catchphrase words You will never forget the name of and Goldust).
+To that end, one of Goldust's trademarks was his exaggerated, suggestively breathy inhalation whilst caressing his own body; this display ended in him exhaling through a startlingly vicious biting sound directed at his adversaries (also said between his catchphrase of "You will never forget the name of...
+Goldust.")
 The character was portrayed as a drag queen obsessed with films and everything gold, which is a parody of the Oscars statuette.
 Adding to this aspect of the gimmick, Goldust often quoted or made references to classic Hollywood films during his promos.
 Under the gimmick, Runnels wore a predominately gold jumpsuit (with tads of other colors, such as white and black); black and gold face paint; and during entrances and promos, a glittery gold robe and a platinum blonde wig over his short platinum blonde hair.

-Years later, Runnels stated that Vince McMahon called him and offered him the gimmick and mentioned "androgynous" several times; Runnels, wanting a separate identity from his father at the time, promptly accepted without knowing what the word "androgynous" meant, then promptly looked it up in the dictionary after getting off the phone with McMahon and shocked to see what it meant said to himself "What did I get myself in to?"
-Runnels himself admitted that the first few months of the gimmick were uncomfortable for him as it didn't match his personality at all, but decided to work with what was given to him and "run with it".

-He would defeat Bob Holly at In Your House 3 in a dark match.